 In 1995 I achieved a (nearly) 30 year goal by attaining #1 Honor Roll DXCC.
 8BDXCC and DX Challenge also as W1YW.
-Now at 353/354 confirmed/worked.
-I am 1983/2095 on DXCC Challenge and expect to hit 2000 confirmed in late 2013.
-A substantial number of my DXCC Challenge cards were done TOWER-less, and most with fractal antennas in the last two years.
+Now at 354 confirmed.
+I am 2022/2125 on DXCC Challenge and hit 2000 confirmed in August 2013.
+A substantial number of my DXCC Challenge cards were done TOWER-less, and most with fractal antennas in the last two+ years.
 I also just achieved 8BDXCC -squared.

 Some hard-earned plaques(8BDXCC and #1HR DXCC) as N1IR --previous callsign , and some recent plaques(TAPR AND DXCC CHALLENGE) as W1YW

 With my son in college, I am now more solidly back on the air.
 I am, when possible, found a few hours on weekends and post-dinner running Q's to Europe, contest style, usually on 30M, 20M, 17M,12M, or 40M.
 I am 90% CW, with SSB and some RTTY.
 If I hear someone friendly on AM, I do that too!